disco-lang/disco/docs/tutorial/case.rst

             5 - x         & \text{otherwise}
           \end{cases}

-Here is the disco syntax corresponding to the above definition:
+Here is how one would write a corresponding definition in disco:

 .. literalinclude:: code/case-example.disco
    :language: idris